SorellaLabs/brontes/book/cli/brontes/db.md

-  libmdbx-mem-test  Test libmdbx memory usage init              For a given range, will fetch all data from the api and insert it into libmdbx export            Export libmbdx data to parquet help              Print this message or the help of the given subcommand(s)
+  libmdbx-mem-test  Test libmdbx memory usage init              For a given range, will fetch all data from the api and insert it into libmdbx export            Export libmbdx data to parquet test-traces-init  Traces all blocks needed for testing and inserts them into clickhouse help              Print this message or the help of the given subcommand(s)

 Options: